Gerald Asamoah

-Gerald Asamoah ([ˈgeːʁalt ʔazaˈmoːa]; born 3 October 1978) is a German football manager and former professional player who works as the first-team manager of Schalke 04.
+Gerald Asamoah ([ˈgeːʁalt ʔazaˈmoːa]; born 3 October 1978) is a German football executive and former professional player who works as the first-team manager of Schalke 04.

 During his playing career, Asamoah played as a forward, and he was mainly known for his pace, his physical strength and his hard-working approach.
 He has bonded the most part of his career to Schalke, where he has been widely appreciated not only for his accomplishments as a player, but also for his relaxed and positive attitude and his role as a community leader off the pitch.

 Asamoah kept working in Gelsenkirchen after his retirement, too, as he was offered several administrative and managerial roles throughout the years.

 Early life

 Born in Mampong, Ghana, Asamoah and his family emigrated to Germany in 1990.

 He immediately started playing football in several local teams, and entered the youth academy of Hannover 96 at the age of 16.